freha-mezzoudj/Computing_faster/README.md

 # Comutation using GPU
-How to use GPU in order to obtain the fastest computation?
+How can I use GPU in order to obtain a fast computation?
 Let's go :)